 If you need books or other class materials:

-- Start by asking your prof. Many professors arrange for students’ access to the stuff they need.
+- Start by asking your professor.
+Many professors can arrange for students’ access to the stuff they need.

 - Contact your college’s library.
 They have powerful databases that can help you find not just stuff the library owns but also where you can access free versions of other readings you might need.

-Government pandemic relief like the CARES Act means that there’s more financial aid available for college students.
-There’s a big Q&A at the Federal Student Aid Coronavirus info page, but here are some of the big takeaways:
+Government pandemic relief means that there is more financial aid available for college students.
+There’s a big Q&A at the Federal Student Aid Coronavirus info page; some of the big takeaways include:

 - The Higher Education Emergency Relief Fund (HEERF) is money distributed to colleges that they, in turn, distribute to students in the form of grants (= free money).
 You might even get this money automatically—but even if you do, check in with your financial aid office to make sure you get all you can.

-- If you had to stop doing your work-study job, you might still be able to get your work-study money (and if not, try applying for Pandemic Unemployment Assistance, described in the Employment section above.)
+- If you had to stop doing your work-study job, you might still be able to get your work-study money.
+If not, try applying for Pandemic Unemployment Assistance, described in the Employment section above.

 - You might be able to get your official financial need increased—like if you or your family have lost income or faced additional expenses—which will make you eligible for more financial aid.

-- You may be able to stop making student loan payments until October 1, 2020.
-Find out if you’re eligible and what action you need to take here.
+- You may be able to stop making student loan payments for a period of time.
+Find out if you’re eligible and what action you need to take.

-Virtually all of this newly available money is given out by colleges’ financial aid offices—and in most cases you won’t get it unless you ask for it!
+- Virtually all of this newly available money is given out by colleges’ financial aid offices—and in most cases you won’t get it unless you ask for it!
 Move as quickly as possible because funds may run out.
+Here are the steps we recommend:

 - Start at your school’s financial aid office website.
 Many schools have COVID-specific info and even application forms on their sites already.